craigmckeachie/react-course/concepts/25-Testing.md

    }
    ```

+### Running One Test

+ If your test name is unique, you can enter `t` while in watch mode and enter the name of the test you'd like to run.

 ### Excluding Tests

 You can replace `it()` with `xit()` (or `test()` with `xtest()`) to temporarily exclude a test from being executed.